GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 • Save Speaker Setup.
 A speaker setup is coupled to an installation placed in a space.

 • Save Settings.
-User settings are linked to a workstation --- computer and audio interface --- including the stereo outputs used for stereo reduction (even without showing it)
+User settings are linked to a workstation — computer and audio interface — including the stereo outputs used for stereo reduction (even without showing it)

 • Save Settings.
 The stereo outputs are coupled to a specific audio interface.

 Speaker setups and Project documents are saved under the .xml format.
 There is no distinction between them.
-The Project document doesn\'t include the speaker setup and they are therefore independent.
+The Project document doesn't include the speaker setup and they are therefore independent.
 Consequently, we strongly recommend two things:

-• Add the word \"Speaker Dome\" or \" Speaker Cube\" to the name of your speaker setups and \"Project Dome\", \"Project Cube\" or \"Project Hybrid\" to the name of your project files.
+• Add the word "Speaker Dome" or " Speaker Cube" to the name of your speaker setups and "Project Dome", "Project Cube" or "Project Hybrid" to the name of your project files.

 • Save the DOME or the CUBE speaker setups in two separate folders in a folder named *Speaker*s.